 Buzzer Question: “What is your favorite holiday?”

 This thinker published a sarcastic work showing 38 ways of winning an argument in The Art of Being Right.
-He was infuriarted when his essay “On the Basis of Morality” was rejected from a contest and he described the origin of supernatural occurences with his concept of the “dream organ.”
+He was infuriated when his essay “On the Basis of Morality” was rejected from a contest and he described the origin of supernatural occurences with his concept of the “dream organ.”
 He declared how women were only fit for raising children because “they are themselves childish, frivolous, and short-sighted” in his essay On Women.
 In another work he described how pleasure is just the removal of pain from unfulfilled desires and how intellectual abilities depend on aesthetic experiences.
 For ten points name this German thinker who wrote The World as Will and Representation.

 Answer: Arthur Schopenhauer